 Classes are offered for toddlers, three and four year old children.
 As Co-Op program, CHUP is operated entirely by parent volunteers.
 Parents have a very active role in how CHUP functions and can choose to serve on the executive board and/or hold a classroom job.
 Additionally, each family has at least one adult family member who volunteers to work in the classroom along side the children 2-3 times a month.
 All adults in the classroom under go background checks, fingerprinting and complete health and safety training.
 CHUP follows the Dearborn schools calendar, and in most cases, if the Dearborn schools are closed (snow days, holidays, etc.), CHUP is closed as well.
 Since we have a lot of families commuting from out of town, we do have our own snow policy and will sometimes close when Dearborn Public school is not.

-The second session is 10 weeks and runs from January through March.
+The Winter session is 10 weeks and runs from January 11 through March 15.

-The third session will be 7 weeks and runs April through May.
+The Spring session will be 7 weeks and runs March 29 through May 17th (one week off for Spring Break).

 CHUP Preschool offers a wonderful program for toddlers 18 months to 3 years old taught by Mrs. Margaret Hadley.
 This program allows tots to explore, engage in play, and move to music with a parent/grandparent or other caregiver.